 Display instantaneous power and energy plots from the Power Quality measurement

 Use this procedure to display a power/energy plot from the Power Quality measurement.
-Requires option 5-PWR or 6-PWR.

 To display the power and energy plots you must be taking the Power Quality measurement.